 Is crashpad_handler.exe a virus?

-Places like Reddit have lots of chat about the crashpad_handler.exe process.
-Most of this chat is helpful, though some folks have had issues, like Crashpad Handler freezing up.
-This suggests the crash-reporting process itself hit a glitch.
+Places like Reddit have a lot of discussions about the crashpad_handler.exe process.
+Most of these discussions are about how some users have the same issues with the process, like Crashpad Handler freezing up.
+This usually suggests the crash-reporting process is just having its own problems.

 Some are worried crashpad_handler.exe might be a virus or malware.
-But it’s important to know the real deal Crashpad process is not bad news.
-If you’re unsure, it’s smart to check your system with a trusted antivirus to make sure everything’s safe.
+But it’s important to know the real deal Crashpad process is not always a bad thing.
+If you’re unsure, try to check your system with a trusted antivirus to see if it finds anything.

 Handy guide: How to Know Which App is Using The Internet in Windows 11